essc/clp_foss4g_workshop/source/qgis_digitizing.rst

 geometry of that feature.

 The attribute window will appear, allowing you to enter the information for the new feature.
-Add the type of road in the ``type`` field and the name of the feature in the ``name`` field.
+Add the type of feature in the ``type`` field and the name of the feature in the ``name`` field.

 .. image:: images/add_attributes.png